 Avondale Care Group

-Getman, Sweeney & Dunn and Bohrer Brady, LLC represent the Named Plaintiff in a lawsuit against Avondale Care Group (Avondale) for alleged violations of Federal and state overtime laws, titled Severino v.
+Getman, Sweeney & Dunn and Bohrer Brady, LLC represent the Named Plaintiffs who are Home Health Aides (“HHAs”) formerly employed at Avondale Care Group, LLC (“Avondale”) in a lawsuit against Avondale for alleged violations of federal and state overtime laws, titled Severino v.
 Avondale Care Group, LLC, 1:21 Civ.
 10720 (S.D.N.Y.).
 This case was filed as a putative collective and class action lawsuit.
-At a later date the Court will decide if the case will continue as a collective or class action lawsuit.
-Until that time, as explained below, you can file a consent to sue form to join the action and preserve your unpaid overtime wage claims.

-Plaintiff alleges that Avondale failed to pay her and other Home Health Aides overtime as required by state and federal law.
-In her Complaint, she has asserted claims on behalf of herself and other Home Health Aides for: 1) unpaid overtime wages and an equal amount of liquidated damages; 2) unpaid spread of hours wages; and 3) wage statement violations.
+Plaintiffs allege that Avondale failed to pay them and other Home Health Aides overtime as required by state and federal law.
+They assert that Avondale only paid them for 13 of the 24 hours worked in their shifts and deducted time for three supposed one-hour meal breaks and an eight-hour sleep period.
+However, Plaintiffs allege that they had to work during their meal and sleep periods in order to care for their assigned patients.
+In their Complaint, specifically, they have asserted claims on behalf of themselves and other Home Health Aides for: 1) unpaid overtime wages and an equal amount of liquidated damages; 2) unpaid spread of hours wages; and 3) wage statement violations.
 You can view the Complaint here.

 On October 29, 2022, Judge Stewart D. Aaron allowed Plaintiffs to send notice to potential class members explaining their rights to join the case.
 Any current or former Avondale home health aide who worked at least two live-in 24-hour shifts in a workweek at any time from December 15, 2015 to the present is eligible to join the case and should receive a Notice.
 This excludes HHAs who are represented by other counsel or have resolved their claims with Avondale.
 In order to join the case, eligible home health aides must fill out and return a Consent to Sue form by April 14, 2023.